WalletScrutiny/WalletScrutinyCom/_hardware/hypermatepro.md

 ## Interface - ✔️

-It has a 1.3 ”Color Touchscreen
+It has a 1.3" Color Touchscreen

 ## Reproducibility